patsaoglou/AudioWayDSP/README.md

 # Firmware
 In the firmware folder i have posted the CubeIDE project with the basic configuration but i am planning to populated it with more projects that implement digital audio processing algorithms in the future!

-# Conclusion
-This is my first mixed signal project where i designed and manufactured a more advanced 4-Layer pcb board which turned out pretty nice and i really enjoyed doing the research choosing components and reading the datasheets before doing the actual development and manufacturing of the board.
-It was really fun and i am definatelly planning to do more projects like this in the future.

 # Big Thanks to:

 -- PhilsLab youtube channel which has a variety of content regarding these types of projects that i used as a reference and inspiration to build my own audio board